 6. Hen-na Hotel and Cafe Robots

 Hen-na Hotel and its newest addition, Hen-na Cafe, are staffed by robots.
-Robots greet and help guests check in, take orders and make coffee.
+Robots from Japan greet and help guests check-in, take orders, and make coffee.
 Who wouldn’t want the experience of checking into a hotel run by a dinosaur?

 Inside Japan's first robot-staffed hotel | Japan holidays | The Guardian